BridgeTheMasterBuilder/neothue/README.md

 # Build instructions
 Neothue depends on `GNU getopt` as it uses `getopt_long` (but non-GNU implementations of `getopt` that have `getopt_long` may also work - for instance FreeBSD).
 In addition, a C++ compiler that supports C++20 is required (this program compiles with both GCC 12.2.1 and Clang 15.0.6).

+Since version 1.1.1 Neothue uses Bison for parsing, but Bison is only required if you want to hack at the parser as the generated parser is included.

 Enclosed is a Meson build description which can be used to build the interpreter.
 To use Meson to build the program simply run the commands

 ```